Delete020/Gitlet/proj3/testing/gitlet/gitlet-design.md

   on the next execution of
        `java gitlet.Main commit -m “modify wug.txt”`,
   the correct commit will be made.
 * A good strategy for reasoning about persistence is to identify which pieces of data are needed across multiple calls to Gitlet.
 Then, prove that the data remains consistent for all future calls.
 * This section should also include a description of your .gitlet directory and any files or subdirectories you intend on including there.

+The `GitletRepository` will handle all gitlet commands

+### init

+1. Check the command operands correct or not, if not only one argument, exit program
+2. If the `.gitlet` folder doesn’t exist, create it and initialize branch folder and objects folder,  head and stage file, and first branch master
+3. Create first commit  with an init message and no file saved

+#### add

+1. Check if the given file exists in the working directory
+2. Read the persistent stage file and add this file using its internal methods
+3. Remove the given file from removalMap
+4. Check if it is the same as the one saved in the current branch, and if it is, remove the file from the additionMap and return
+5. Add this file to the staging area
+6. If the file already exists, do nothing, otherwise copy the file from the working directory to the objects directory

 ## 4. Design Diagram